 Students can complete the assignment in two ways:

-- Student Notes to Print – one page front and back: This is a set of notes that can be printed and completed in class.
+- Paper Student Notes – one page front and back: This is a set of notes that can be printed and completed in class.
 These can also be shared as a Google Doc for students to complete digitally.
 Use during direct instruction, or students can complete with access to the Teacher Google Slides

 - – Student Google Slides instructs students to insert their Crime Scene photos directly into the Slides.
 No Padlet needed!